Toggle: English / Spanish

 - Take acetaminophen or ibuprofen for pain and fever.

-- Hepatitis with jaundice (more common in patients older than 35)
+- Hepatitis with jaundice (more common in people older than 35)

 Death is possible in people who have a weakened immune system.